stain/ro-crate-paper/manuscript.md

 The critical infrastructure that enables the community around RO-Crate is the use of open development platforms.
 This underpins the importance of open community access to supporting FAIR.
 Specifically, it is difficult to build and consume FAIR research artefacts without being able to access the specifications, understand how they are developed, know about any potential implementation issues, and discuss usage to evolve best practices.

-It was seen as more important to document real-life examples and best practices rather than developing a rigorous specification.
+The development of RO-Crate was driven by capturing documentation of real-life examples and best practices rather than creating a rigorous specification.
 At the same time, we agreed to be opinionated on the syntactic form to reduce the jungle of implementation choices; we wanted to keep the important aspects of Linked Data to adhere to the FAIR principles while retaining the option of combining and extending the structured metadata using the existing Semantic Web stack, not just build “yet another” standalone JSON format.

 Further work during 2019 started adapting the DataCrate documentation through a more collaborative and exploratory _RO-Lite_ phase, initially using Google Docs for review and discussion, then moving to GitHub as a collaboration space for developing what is now the RO-Crate specification, [maintained as Markdown](https://github.com/researchobject/ro-crate/) in GitHub Pages and published through Zenodo.